 In several wooded areas around Cumbria and Portmeirion in the UK, people have been hammering small denomination coins intro trees for centuries.
-The practice is said to date back as far as the early 1700s, in Scotland, where ill people would stick florins into trees in hopes that the trees would cure their illnesses.
-In 1877, Queen Victoria wrote about visiting an oak tree with coins stuck in it in Scotland’s Highlands.
-Amazing.
+The practice is said to date back as far as the early in Scotland, where ill people would stick florins

-Penny of Richard III of England (b.
-1452 - d.
-1485) ~ Richard III was King of England for two years, from 1483 until his death in 1485 in the Battle of Bosworth Field.
-He was the last king of the House of York and the last of the Plantagenet dynasty
+Penny of King Richard III of England (b. ~ Richard III was King of England for two years, from 1483 until his death in 1485 in the Battle of Bosworth Field.
+He was the last king of the House of York and the last of the Plantagenet dynasty.